causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public func getAttrs(): Tokens
 ```

-Function: Gets the attributes of the current node (typically set via the built-in `Attribute` for a declaration).
+Function: Gets the attributes of the current node (typically set via the built-in `Attribute` to assign attribute values to a declaration).

 Return Value: